GiveMe30Dollars/lox-interpreter-bytecode/README.md

 Sister project to the AST-based Lox Interpreter: https://github.com/GiveMe30Dollars/lox-interpreter-ast

-While the code is written in C, it is forwards-compatible with the C++ compiler and may be compiled as a C++ project.
+While the code is written in C, it is written to be forward-compatible with the C++ compiler and may be compiled as a C++ project.

 For further information, check the [documentation](docs).